hankleukart/hanks-switch-bot/README.md

 ## Usage (Default Button Mappings)

-By default, Hank's Switch Robot uses these mappings pre-defined for Inovelli switches (configurable in Advanced settings):
+By default, Hank's Switch Bot uses these mappings pre-defined for Inovelli switches (configurable in Advanced settings):

 - **Tap Up:**
 	- **Normal Mode:** Lights on (to mode default level/CT).
 For scene-only switches (switches mapped to scenes but no lights), Tap Up defaults to cycling scenes forward outside scene mode.